 What Remains of Edith Finch is free this month from the Epic store.
 I downloaded it last night and couldn't stop playing until I was done.
 It's a detailed, polished walking simulator that clocks in at 3 hours, so tightly orchestrated it rushes into you like a stunning novel or movie.

 It centers on Edith, a high schooler and the last surviving child of a family "cursed" by generations of tragedy.
 After her mother's death, she inherits the cosy yet unsettling manse she grew up in and sets out to uncover the family's secrets.
 She wants to know why so many Finches died young and why her mother didn't want the stories told.

-It's obviously from the outset that something is deeply wrong with the family even as it is clearly a family full of love.
+It's obvious from the outset that something is deeply wrong with the family even as it is clearly a family full of love.
 The wrongness hovers at the margins of reason.
 It's reflected in the house, normal at the ground level but an alarming mass of ramshackle additions up top.
 Surely that would be dangerous, you ask yourself.

-Edith Finch maintains a tension between modern gothic mystery and the suggestion of a damaged family that mythologizes its subtly self-destructive currents.
+Edith Finch maintains a tension between modern gothic mystery and the suggestion of a damaged family that romanticizes its subtly self-destructive currents.
 It does such a good job of this, though, that when the ending comes it can't close the balance, choosing instead a too-easy way out.
 Still, that's often just how it goes, with families that aren't quite right.